xamantra/momentum/docs/momentum-builder.md

     // ...,
   )
 ```
-  - `controller<T>` is a function that is used for grabbing specific type of controller using generic type parameter.
+  - `controller<T>` is a function that is used for grabbing a specific type of controller using a generic type parameter.
 It is similar to `snapshot<T>` but for controllers.
-The controller should be in `controllers` parameter for this to work.
+The controller should be in the `controllers` parameter for this to work.

-  - By grabbing a specific type of controllers, you can use them for complex condition to skip a rebuild for some reason.
+  - By grabbing a specific type of controllers, you can use them for a complex condition to skip a rebuild for some reason.

   - `isTimeTravel` is a `bool` that indicates whether the model update was done using time travel (undo/redo) methods.